marjosra/SI507-HW6/README.md

 }
 </style>
 ```
-To change the color, I would edit the 'background-color' and 'border' values after the '#' (in the code, it is now '7094db').
+To change the color, I would edit the `background-color` and `border` values after the `#` (in the code, it is now `7094db`).

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

-The following line made it clear to me that it was responsible for making "Go Blue!" appear when copying "University of Michigan" on the actual page:
+The following line made it clear to me that it was responsible for making `"Go Blue!"` appear when copying `"University of Michigan"` on the actual page:
 ```js
 <li oncopy="copyFunction()">University of Michigan</li>
 ```
-To make "O, Canada" appear when copying "McGill University," I made a similar function called 'candaCopy().'
+To make `"O, Canada"` appear when copying `"McGill University"`, I made a similar function called `candaCopy()`.
 The following code proved to make this task a success:
 ```js
 function canadaCopy(){
 	document.querySelector('#cheer').innerHTML += "O, Canada<br>"